avikjuneja/Udacity--SelfDrivingCar_ND/CarND-Advanced-Lane-Lines - master/writeup_report.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+There are few things that were not taken into account and need to be understood as to how they can be incorporated:
+    1. The example output image (./examples/example_output.jpg) shows the lane colored region to include the hood of the car.
+However, my submission was not accepted with comments to exclude the hood.
+This was not mentioned in the specification.
+I am re-submitting to exclude the hood.
+    2. The non-linear shape of the hood of the car could be removed from the warp transform, but that further leads to ignoring some crucial segments of the lane lines.
+One possible solution would be to include the hood while 'warping' but somehow exclude when drawing the lane area.
+    3. This code hasn't been tested on following scenarios:
+        a.
+An object or another vehile right in front of the car (inside the lane)
+        b.
+Shorter view of the lanes ahead (smaller than assummed lane depth.
+One way to tackle this would be to adopt to the depth of the lane visible in front, instead of assumming a fixed field of view for the lanes.
+This is of challenge particularly in the harder_challenge.mp4
+    4.  cv2.getPerspectiveTransform(src,dst) doesnt seem to accept polygons with more than four points.
+This is further required to ignore some areas like the hood of the car.
+    5. The code hasn't been tested in other light conditions. e.g. night time, blaring sun with scattered rays.